tijko/IRC-Client/README.md

 IRC-Client only allows chatting on one channel at a time, so no other channel-tabs right now.

+There is hyperlink recognition, they're underlined.
+If you left click on any links that are automatically __underlined__ and you have firefox browser installed they will open in a new __firefox__ window.
 #### usage:

 When inputting any command use a backslash then the command you wish to call,